[EN] Travelling Salesman Problem I - Encoding and Operators

 [1, 3, 2, 0], because the smallest number is at position 1, the second smallest in position 3 etc. (indexing from 0).
 The advantage of this coding is that we can use simple operators and every individual that we create is valid (i.e. it can be decoded to a permutation).
 The downside, however, is that some useful operations are complex (e.g. moving a city right after another city in the path).

 Traditional evolutionary algorithms encode individuals directly as permutations.
-Thus, the individual is a vector of natural numbers and operators must ensure that there will be all the numbers exactly once.
+Thus, the individual is a vector of natural numbers and operators must ensure that there will be each of the numbers exactly once.

 Operators for permutation encoding